 LAURA STRAUS founded Piermont Straus Gallery, which opened in 2011.
-Laura is also the founder and president of two non-profit organizations, the Piermont Chamber of Commerce and Piermont Straus Foundation.
+Laura is also the founder and president of three non-profit organizations, the Piermont Chamber of Commerce, Rockland Culture and the Piermont Straus Foundation.
 Laura was a professional photographer for 25 years, and has published ten photography books.
 In 2002, she won the New York Foundation for the Arts Fellowship in Photography and then went on to teach through a NYFA fellowship at Cornell University.
 She spent 17 years with the Artists Rights Society (ARS), an organization in Manhattan representing the estates of Pablo Picasso, Henri Matisse, Georgia O’Keeffe, Mark Rothko, and 65,000+ other artists.
 She has also worked for Magnum Photos and Abbeville Press.
 Her new work in the non-profit sector has been aimed at finding public and private funding for issues related to climate change, public arts, and the promotion of tourism in areas of need.
 Her gallery in Piermont, NY is also home to her new ceramic studio, CeramicEden.

 JOHN ALEXANDER is Laura Straus' husband.
 He is a Private Banker with over 30 years experience in Latin America, Spain, US and Switzerland.
 John has a degree in French Literature and Philosophy from Oxford University.
 He is very happy to help with the gallery, and heads up the Piermont Straus Foundation, a capacity builder for other not for profits involved in the Arts, History and Culture across the Hudson Valley.